 - Who is your competition?

 - What makes you the ideal choice for your target audience to do business with you rather than your competition, i.e. what makes you different?

 Finding your personal brand is not a quick exercise.
 It takes time and thought to really know your passion and purpose in life.
-And sometimes it evolves through comments people make, people you start to work with and seeing yourself with a different perspective.
+Figure out what you want to be known for and work at making it happen.